New Horizons: Power

 A cylindrical radioisotope thermoelectric generator (RTG) protrudes in the plane of the triangle from one vertex of the triangle.
-The RTG provided 245.7 W of power at launch, and was predicted to drop approximately 3.5 W every year, decaying to 202 W by the time of its encounter with the Plutonian system in 2015 and will decay too far to power the transmitters in the 2030s.
+The RTG provided 245.7 watts of power at launch, and was predicted to drop approximately 3.5 watts every year, decaying to 202 watts by the time of its encounter with the Plutonian system in 2015 and will decay too far to power the transmitters in the 2030s.
 There are no onboard batteries since RTG output is predictable, and load transients are handled by a capacitor bank and fast circuit breakers.
-As of January 2019, the power output of the RTG is about 190 W.
+As of January 2019, the power output of the RTG is about 190 watts.

 The RTG, model "GPHS-RTG", was originally a spare from the Cassini mission.
 The RTG contains 9.75 kg of plutonium-238 oxide pellets.
 Each pellet is clad in iridium, then encased in a graphite shell.
 It was developed by the U.S. Department of Energy at the Materials and Fuels Complex, a part of the Idaho National Laboratory.

 The original RTG design called for 10.9 kg of plutonium, but a unit less powerful than the original design goal was produced because of delays at the United States Department of Energy, including security activities, that delayed plutonium production.
 The mission parameters and observation sequence had to be modified for the reduced wattage; still, not all instruments can operate simultaneously.
 The Department of Energy transferred the space battery program from Ohio to Argonne in 2002 because of security concerns.

 The amount of radioactive plutonium in the RTG is about one-third the amount on board the Cassini–Huygens probe when it launched in 1997.
 The Cassini launch had been protested by multiple organizations, due to the risk of such a large amount of plutonium being released into the atmosphere in case of an accident.
 The United States Department of Energy estimated the chances of a launch accident that would release radiation into the atmosphere at 1 in 350, and monitored the launch because of the inclusion of an RTG on board.
 It was estimated that a worst-case scenario of total dispersal of on-board plutonium would spread the equivalent radiation of 80% the average annual dosage in North America from background radiation over an area with a radius of 105 km.